shannah/cn1-filechooser/README.md

 ## Installation

-* Add [CN1FileChooser.cn1lib](bin/CN1FileChooser.cn1lib) to your project's lib directory and refresh your cn1libs.
+1. Add [CN1FileChooser.cn1lib](bin/CN1FileChooser.cn1lib) to your project's lib directory and refresh your cn1libs.
+2. If deploying to iOS, you'll need to make sure that your App ID includes iCloud support.
+(Currently it should not be associated with any iCloud containers).

 ## Code Sample: